TransparentHealth/NIST-IAL/README.md

 For example, you may want to limit release health information to the users with an Identity proofing of at least 2.

-Below is a pseudocode illustation
+Below is a pseudocode illustration:

     payload = get_id_token_payload(idp_callback_verified_response)